How do I go zero waste with a partner that doesn’t care? is part 1 of the series on exploring zero waste with other people.

 - Watching documentaries for movie night.
 It might be less fun than your typical movie night, but if it’s your turn to choose a movie pick one that has a message.
 I’d recommend Wasted, The Island President, or The True Cost.

 - Use eating out as a teaching moment.
 Don’t make it a big deal, but refuse single-use items while eating out for you and your partner.
-It’s a great way to show how simple and impactful such a small step can be.
+It’s a great way to show how simple and high-impact such a small step can be.

 Identify opportunities to fill holes with zero waste options